DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 When we define a class, only the description or a blueprint of the object is created.
 There is no memory allocation until we create its object.
 The objector instance contains real data or information.

+- Classes can inherit attributes and methods from other classes.
 # instantiation

 - Objects are created by calling the class as if it were a function, e.g., `obj = MyClass()`.